-- Docker - for building, hosting as well as running containers on local hardware (running Windows, Mac OS X or Linux) or in the cloud.
+Docker for building, hosting as well as running containers on local hardware (running Windows, Mac OS X or Linux) or in the cloud.

-- Singularity - for running containers on HPCs.
+Apptainer - for running containers on HPCs.

 Docker is used for its excellent documentation, maturity, and the Docker Hub service for storage and distribution of the images.
 Docker containers are easily run on personal computers and cloud services.
 However, the Docker Engine is rarely available in HPCs.
-Singularity is a unique container technology designed from the ground up, with the encapsulation of binary dependencies and HPC use in mind.
+Apptainer is a unique container technology designed from the ground up, with the encapsulation of binary dependencies and HPC use in mind.
 Its main advantage over Docker is that it does not require root access for container execution and thus is safe to use on multi-tenant systems.
 In addition, it does not require recent Linux kernel functionalities (such as namespaces, cgroups and capabilities), making it easy to install on legacy systems.

 - see the poster presented at OHBM 2017

 - read the guidelines mentioned in the BIDS extension proposal 027 for more advanced about BIDS Apps.

 If you Have a question, comment, or suggestion?

 - Read some introductory material, most likely the very basic problems have already been addressed!